 - Once we got back to the Jenny Lake ferry dropoff, we went back along the String Lake route and on this we actually encountered two bears.
 We saw one large black bear and one young grizzly.
 We didn’t really expect to see bears here but it makes sense since you’re along the water, so make sure to have your eyes peeled.

 - Once we made it back to our car, we were honestly dead.
-We had hiked 16 miles and were exhausted.
+We had hiked a total of 16 miles wandering around on the trails and were exhausted.
 Our PLAN was to change into swim attire and go swim and boat on String Lake, but we were honestly just too wiped.
 So we headed home, but I would recommend this if you’re not as exhausted as we were.

 - Walked around and gotten dinner somewhere in downtown Jackson Hole